neondatabase/website/next/content/docs/guides/vercel.md

 A branch with the provided name already exists
 ```

 In this case, remove the existing **dev** branch and retry the integration.
 Alternatively, use a different Neon project.
-In either case, ensure that the environment variables set by the previous Neon integration or integration attempt are removed first.
+In either case, ensure that the environment variables set by the previous Neon integration or previous integration attempt are removed first.

 ## Manage your Neon integration